Investigation

 Human cases remain rare but the risk of an outbreak could change at any time.

-There are now 46 human cases of avian flu in the United States, according to the U.S. Centers for Disease Control and Prevention.
-The cases are mostly in California, with 21 cases in dairy farm workers, and Colorado, which has 10 cases, mostly poultry farm workers, and also Washington, which has 11 infected poultry workers.
+There are now 57 human cases of avian flu in the United States, according to the U.S. Centers for Disease Control and Prevention.
+The cases are mostly in California, where there are now 30 cases in dairy farm workers, and Colorado, where there are 10 cases, mostly poultry farm workers, and also Washington, where there are 11 infected poultry workers.
 Globally since 2003, avian flu cases have reached 903, as of August 2024.

 The disease has proliferated in wild bird populations at more than 10,000 cases, and has spread to wild mammals far more sporadically, but cases have been found in foxes, otters, sea lions and bears.
 In farm animals, avian flu is spreading to and between cattle and infecting dairy farm workers.
 While human cases remain rare and linked to exposure to animals, health officials warn the situation — and risk level — could change at any moment.